 One of the best and most rewarding ways you can give to charity is to give of yourself: volunteer your time.
 Volunteering helps you to be part of the change, lets you meet new friends, helps you learn new skills, and so much more.
 You might volunteer to help serve the mission of the charity, or your skills might be put to use in fundraising or administrative tasks.
 To find a volunteer opportunity that suits you, try VolunteerMatch.org.

 Feel like you don’t have the extra time over the holidays?
 That’s alright.
 Many organizations see a spike in volunteers around the winter holidays, but come January and February, they’re nowhere to be found.
 Add volunteering to your new year’s resolutions and make a regular weekly or monthly commitment if you can.

-Encourage friends and family to donate
+Encourage friends and family to donate with you

 Another way to better leverage your charitable donations is to encourage friends and family to donate as well.
-This is often done with charity walks or races such as the Arthritis Foundation’s Jingle Bell Run/Walk or the American Heart Association’s Heart Walk.
+This is often done with charity walks or races (now being done virtually) such as the Arthritis Foundation’s Jingle Bell Run/Walk or the American Heart Association’s Heart Walk.
 It’s a fun, healthy way to raise money for your favorite charity and make a bigger impact by getting your friends and family involved.
 To make the most of it, sign up early and use social media and e-mail to get the word out.
 You can even form a team to increase the fun as well as the size of your donations.